 A recent Medscape survey found that physicians actually described various types of unethical behavior, including the following:

 When looking at these issues, and other potential unethical behaviors doctors, it can be tough to distinguish whether the line is crossed into medical malpractice.
 In these cases, it will need to be determined:

 The last element there could be what keeps and unethical doctor from facing a malpractice claim.
 It could be hard to prove that unethical behavior by a doctor caused the patient actual harm.
 For example, if a doctor takes money from a pharmaceutical device manufacturer and then subsequently recommends that device to a patient who makes a full recovery, is there any harm on which a patient could file a lawsuit?

 Similarly, if a doctor withholds treatment from a patient who makes a full recovery anyway, is there any evidence there that would support a malpractice claim?

 These are just a few of the complications that can arise stemming from a doctor’s unethical behavior.
 If you think a doctor has caused you harm, you need to speak to a Philadelphia medical malpractice attorney immediately.
 You may be able to file a complaint with the Pennsylvania Department of State or it may be necessary to file a medical malpractice lawsuit.

 If you believe that a doctor has behaved unethically or committed malpractice, you need to speak to an attorney as soon as possible.
-At the Weitz Firm, our knowledgeable and experienced team will get to work investigating your case.
+At The Weitz Firm, LLC, our knowledgeable and experienced team will get to work investigating your case.
 It may turn out that you are entitled to compensation for the following:

 Doctors should always maintain a high code of ethics and operate with an adequate standard of care for each patient.
 When you need a Philadelphia medical malpractice attorney, you can contact us for a free consultation by clicking here or calling 267-587-6240.